 The Salvation Army tries to help people across Boston, Cambridge and eastern Massachusetts meet and pay for their basic needs.
 Whether it is money for paying a heat bill, a box of groceries, or rent or housing help, resources may be available.
+The Boston as well as Suffolk and Middlesex County area Salvation Army centers also coordinate basic needs, including free Christmas toys or school supplies, along with long term case management.
 They strongly believe that no one should have to go homeless, sleep on the streets or go hungry.
-The Boston area Salvation Army centers coordinate basic needs along with long term case management.

 Case managers from the Salvation Army may help people get through the tough times and help individuals prevent a future financial crisis.
 Programs that can help families are wide ranging.
 They include the services below.

-After an interview process, including assessment of need and family qualifications and requirements, financial and emergency assistance may be given in areas such as below.
+After an interview process, including assessment of need and family qualifications and requirements, financial as well as emergency assistance may be given in areas such as below.
 Services are available at all Salvation Army Corps locations across Boston, Cambridge, Lowell, and surrounding counties.

-- Clothing assistance, including new or gently used school or work items.
+- Free clothing assistance, including new or gently used school or work items.